seun-OMJ/seun-OMJ/README.md

 Authored a research survey exploring innovative solutions to the Bounded Knapsack problem, analyzing space-time tradeoffs.

 ### 🔹 **ATmega640 Programming (C, Linux)**
 Engineered real-time instructions for the ATmega640 microcontroller, including PWMing, device communications, and FSMs.

+_Among many other projects on my GitHub_

 ---